Contact the GG Archives

 LETTERS FOR RETURN BY PILOT

-Passengers who are desirous of sending letters to friends should have them ready and stamped at least half an hour before the pilot is dropped.
+Passengers desirous of sending letters to friends should have them ready and stamped at least half an hour before the pilot is dropped.

 During the voyage, letters may be posted in the special box provided for the purpose, and where there is a sea post office, they will be sorted en route.

-Passengers wishing to send telegrams and cablegrams, or Marconi-grams, should apply at the purser's office.
-That official, or his clerk, usually issues a receipt for the amount of the charges paid.
+Passengers wishing to send telegrams, cablegrams, or Marconi-grams should apply at the purser's office.
+That official or his clerk usually issues a receipt for the amount of the charges paid.

-Passengers should keep these receipts, as complaints about the loss of telegraphic messages cannot be remedied if no receipts can be produced in support of such claims.
+Passengers should keep these receipts, as complaints about the loss of telegraphic messages cannot be remedied if no receipts can support such claims.

 NIGHT LETTER SERVICE

 On March 5, 1910, the night letter service was inaugurated.
-The under-lying thought in establishing this service was to give the public the benefit of the unemployed wires at night to quicken correspondence at low rates to take the place of letters by mail.
+The underlying thought in establishing this service was to give the public the benefit of the unemployed wires at night to quicken correspondence at low rates to replace letters by mail.

 The rates charged are the standard day rates for ten-word messages.
 For the transmission of fifty words or less plus one-fifth the initial for each additional ten words or less.

-Code messages will be charged for at standard day or night rates as the case may be, and night letters will not be accepted for other line points.
+Code messages will be charged at standard day or night rates, as the case may be, and night letters will not be accepted for other line points.

-Night letters will be accepted and collected on call in any hour of the day or night for delivery at destination on the morning of the next ensuing business day by mail or messenger.
+Night letters will be accepted and collected on call at any hour or night for delivery at the destination on the morning of the next business day by mail or messenger.
 They will be transmitted at the company's convenience during the night.

-The special form, known as "Form 2289," should be used for writing the night letter.
-Night letters at the option of the telegraph company may be mailed to the destination of the addressee, and the company shall be deemed to have discharged its obligations in such cases with respect to delivery by mailing such night letters at the destination, postage prepaid.
+The particular form, "Form 2289," should be used for writing the night letter.
+Night letters, at the option of the telegraph company, may be mailed to the destination of the addressee.
+The company shall be deemed to have discharged its obligations concerning delivery by sending such night letters to the destination, with postage prepaid.

-Central will transmit to the next telegraph office so that a telegram may be accepted from a telephone subscriber at any time during the twenty-four hours.
+Central will transmit to the next telegraph office so that a telephone subscriber may accept a telegram at any time during the twenty-four hours.

 The Allan Line Turbine Steamship RMS Virginian Alongside the Liverpool Landing Stage, Waiting to Receive the Numerous Bags of Letters Which, In the Course of a Few Days, Will Reach All Parts of Canada.